|Nutrition Facts (per serving)|

 This recipe is an excellent way to make mulberry jam without having to buy pectin or rely on heavy sugar content or long cooking times that result in loss of flavor and color.

 Mulberries don't all ripen at the same time, which is one of the reasons you'll rarely see them as a commercial crop.
 An easy way to harvest them is to lay down a ground cloth and shake the lower branches of the tree.
 The ripe berries will fall off.

 Even very ripe mulberries usually come off of the tree with a little bit of stem attached.
 It is fiddly work to remove the little stems, and you don't have to.
 It's up to you whether to take the time for that job, but if you do your jam will have a better texture.

-The sealed jars can be stored at room temperature, but once opened, keep them in the refrigerator just as you would with store bought jam.
-Sealed, your mulberry jam will keep for 1 year.
+- The sealed jars can be stored at room temperature, but once opened, keep them in the refrigerator just as you would with store bought jam.
+Sealed, your mulberry jam will keep for one year.
 The jam is still safe to eat after that, but the quality declines.